richard-steiger/portfolio/README.md

 ## legal

-- _CounteringPersistencePatents_for_SunMicrosystems_ - study done for Sun Microsystems to counter an IP litigation by Persistent Software, essentially invalidating Persistent's patent claims.
+- _CounteringPersistencePatents_for_SunMicrosystems_ - study done for Sun Microsystems to counter an IP litigation by Persistent Software, essentially invalidating Persistent's patent claims, based on my being the inventor of record for the technology (don't ask me why I didn't patent it myself).